With Part 1 out of the way, it’s time to get down to the good stuff that we live and breathe – SEO & UX.

 How To Use Chrome Puppeteer to Fake Googlebot & Monitor Your Site, Tom Pool

-Really great to listen to Tom’s enthusiasm for this topic and it has given me dozens of ideas of how to use this and
+Really great to listen to Tom’s enthusiasm for this topic and it has given me dozens of ideas of how to use this and have already begun working on it with our tech guys.

 Taking a headless Chrome browser and using it to “fake” Googlebot is a really clever idea that allows you to not only monitor your own site but any site you want.

-The more Google makes it difficult for programs to scrape it’s SERPs the more this sort of stuff will come to the fore and be
+The more Google makes it difficult for programs to scrape it’s SERPs the more this sort of stuff will come to the fore and be common place across SEO Teams.

 How To Trim JS, CSS & External Stuff To Slim Down & Speed Up Your Site, Chris Simmance